Tmitchy/-SOC-Incident-Documentation/README.md

 </p>

 ---

-## 🎯 Why I document incidents this way

-Anyone can say "I completed X alerts on LetsDefend."
-A recruiter can't verify that, and it doesn't show *how* I think.
-This log exists to prove **process**, not just completion- the same triage logic, evidence-gathering, and decision-making a working SOC Analyst uses, applied to each practice incident I work through.
+## 🎯Overview

-Every entry below follows the same structure a real SOC ticket would: alert received → investigation → evidence → decision → lessons learned.
-The goal is a portfolio a hiring manager can skim and immediately see I can *reason through* an incident, not just click through a platform.
+Each entry mirrors a real SOC ticket: alert received → investigation → evidence → decision → lessons learned.
+The goal is to create a portfolio for hiring managers to quickly see that I can *reason through* an incident, not just click through a platform.

+---

+## 🎯 Why This Repository Exists

+Anyone can claim they completed alerts on LetsDefend, but a recruiter can't verify that or see my thought process.
+This log demonstrates my **process**, showcasing the triage logic, evidence gathering, and decision-making of a SOC Analyst.
+All information is recorded in my words rather than using the LetsDefend explanations.

 ---